 2. Remember to Take Your Supplements

-The body’s vitamin and the mineral balance will also help to restore the hormonal imbalance.
+The body’s vitamin and mineral balance will also help to restore the hormonal balance.
 Hence, it is vital to take vitamin and mineral supplements daily after the birth of your child.

 3. Avoid Soya Products

 Postpartum hormones wreak havoc on your emotional state, causing mood swings.
-Soybeans and soy products contain phytoestrogen which is a kind of plant oestrogen.
+Soybeans are a rich source of protein, which is essential after delivery.
+However, they contain phytoestrogen, which is a kind of plant oestrogen.
 This can mimic the effects of human oestrogen in the body and aggravate the problems caused by oestrogen dominance.
-Hence, avoid consuming soy products after delivery.
+Hence, eat soy products in moderation after delivery.